 Submit manuscript at http://www.editorialmanager.com/insightjournals or you can mail to [email protected]

-Clinical Microbiology is a branch of microbiology which is concerned with the prevention, diagnosis and treatment of infectious diseases.
+Clinical and molecular microbiology is a branch of microbiology which is concerned with the prevention, diagnosis and treatment of infectious diseases.
 Clinical microbiologists determine the nature of infectious disease and test the ability of various antibiotics to inhibit or kill the microorganisms.
 Clinical microbiology deals with obtaining and transporting clinical specimens that would be most helpful in diagnosing infectious diseases.

 Antigen is a substance that is capable of stimulating an immune response.
 These are the commercial substance which are injected or absorbed into animal tissues to stimulates the production of antibodies.
 It is capable of binding to an antibody or to an antigen receptor on a T cell.
 Antigen helps in the production of antibodies.
 The antigen may originate from within the body ("self-antigen") or from the external environment ("non-self").